 No, students will not be required to move out.
-Students who can go home are encouraged to go home and stay home until the start of the spring semester.
-If students prefer to maintain their assigned room and leave belongings behind during
+Students who opt to go home until the start of the spring semester can maintain their assigned room and leave belongings behind during

-we will offer the option of a room hold/storage fee of $150 per month.
+the break by paying a room hold/storage fee of $150 per month.